 Peace.
 Quiet.
 Relaxation.
 You might have forgotten the meaning of the words, but you’ll quickly recall them in this quiet town snuggled aside a sulphur spring in the southern Indiana woodlands.

 This sprawling getaway spot is known for KidsFest, an indoor-outdoor area dedicated to little travelers.
 Activities include bike rentals, arts and crafts projects, cooking classes, horseback riding and video games.
 There’s also an indoor pool, footgolf, horse-drawn carriage rides and several family friendly restaurants onsite.
 However you pass the day, end it with bowling and arcade games at Pluto’s Alley.
-From November 16 to January 6, they host 50 Days of Lights which is kicked off with two grand tree lighting ceremonies.
+Every year, mid-November to the beginning of January, they host 50 Days of Lights which is kicked off with two grand tree lighting ceremonies.
 The holiday hoopla illuminated by half a million lights stretches into the new year with Thanksgiving feasts and Christmas festivities spread throughout.

 If you find yourself with kid-free time and can resist the urge to nap, bathe in the rejuvenating mineral springs, leave your stress at the spa, shop the Promenade or play the odds at the casino.